neper-stars/houston/reversing-notes.md

 - Battle-01: byte[1]=15, action data has rounds 0-15 (16 rounds) ✓
 - Battle-02: byte[1]=0, but action data has rounds 0-9 (10 rounds!) ✗

-The current interpretation `Rounds = byte[1] + 1` only works for some battles.
+The naive interpretation `Rounds = byte[1] + 1` only works for some battles.
 Battle-02 (a "continuation" battle where ships carried damage from a previous turn) has byte[1]=0 but clearly 10 rounds of action data.

+**Solution implemented**: The parser now calculates rounds by scanning action data for phase markers `[round][stack1][stack2][0x04|0xC4]` and finding the maximum round number.
+This gives accurate results for both battles:
+- Battle-01: max round 15 → 16 rounds ✓
+- Battle-02: max round 9 → 10 rounds ✓

+The header byte[1] is unreliable and should not be trusted for round count.

 **byte[17] is NOT defender losses:**
 Both battles have byte[17]=2, but actual defender losses from game messages: